 Availability: The Jackson Lab; available through the JAX MMRRC Stock# 034829; Live

-These transgenic mice were made by coinjecting two vectors encoding mutant APP and mutant PSEN1.
-Like the APPSwe/PSEN1dE9 mice generated by crossing transgenic APP animals with those expressing PSEN1dE9, these mice begin to develop Aβ deposits by six months of age with abundant plaques in the hippocampus and cortex by nine months (Jankowsky et al., 2004).
-Plaques continue to increase up to twleve months (Garcia-Alloza et al., 2006).
-Astrocytosis develops in parallel with plaque deposition, with severe gliosis starting around six months, especially in the vicinity of plaques.
+These transgenic mice were made by co-injecting two vectors encoding mutant APP and mutant PSEN1.
+Like the APPSwe/PSEN1dE9 mice generated by crossing transgenic APP animals with those expressing PSEN1dE9, these mice begin to develop Aβ deposits by 6 months of age, with abundant plaques in the hippocampus and cortex by 9 months (Jankowsky et al., 2004).
+Plaques continue to increase up to around 12 months of age (Garcia-Alloza et al., 2006).
+Astrocytosis develops in parallel with plaque deposition, with severe gliosis starting around 6 months, especially in the vicinity of plaques.
 The number of GFAP-positive cells progressively increases with age, with extensive staining throughout the cortex by 15 months (Kamphuis et al., 2012).
 Between eight and 10 months, modest neuronal loss was observed adjacent to plaques relative to more distal areas (Jackson et al., 2016).
 Tangles are not typical in these animals.